Kalief Browder: Trial

 Brendan O'Meara was appointed as Browder's public defender.
-Browder always maintained his innocence.
-Although the assistant district attorney, Peter Kennedy, called Browder's a "relatively straightforward case", his trial was delayed by a backlog of work at the Bronx County District Attorney's office.
+Browder consistently maintained his innocence.
+Although assistant district attorney Peter Kennedy described it as a "relatively straightforward case", the trial was repeatedly delayed because of a backlog at the Bronx County District Attorney's office.

-In July 2010, seventy-four days after his arrest, Browder was brought before a judge at Bronx County Hall of Justice.
-The grand jury indicted him on a charge of second-degree robbery.
-A second charge of punching and pushing Bautista was heard.
-Browder pleaded "not guilty"; his family went to a local bail bondsman about the new charge, but the posting of bail was denied because of Browder's prior violation of his probation.
+In July 2010, seventy-four days after his arrest, Browder appeared before a judge at the Bronx County Hall of Justice.
+A grand jury indicted him on a charge of second-degree robbery.
+A second charge, alleging that he punched and pushed Bautista, was also heard.
+Browder pleaded not guilty.
+His family contacted a bail bondsman, but bail was denied because of his prior probation violation.

-On December 10, 2010, a potential trial date was set after prosecution and defense had submitted notices of readiness.
-On January 28, 2011, 258 days after his arrest, Browder appeared in court.
-The prosecution requested a deferment of proceedings.
-On June 23, 2011, Browder's record showed: "the People not ready, request one week; August 24, 2011, the People not ready, request one day; November 4, 2011, the People not ready, prosecutor on trial, request two weeks; and December 2, 2011, prosecutor on trial, request January 3, 2012."
+On December 10, 2010, a potential trial date was set after both sides submitted notices of readiness.
+On January 28, 2011, 258 days after his arrest, Browder appeared in court again.
+The prosecution requested a deferment.
+His record later showed multiple adjournments in 2011, with prosecutors repeatedly stating they were not ready to proceed.

-Browder's communication with O'Meara was mostly through Browder's mother.
-O'Meara said Browder was "quiet, respectful, he wasn't rude", but he appeared "tougher and bigger" over time.
-Browder told O'Meara that he wanted to go to trial; he was offered a plea bargain of 3.5 years in prison if he pleaded guilty.
-Browder declined the offer.
-In June 2012, this period was reduced to 2.5 years, but Browder again declined the plea bargain.
+Browder’s communication with O'Meara was mostly through his mother.
+O'Meara recalled that Browder was "quiet, respectful" and not rude, but that he appeared "tougher and bigger" over time.
+Browder told his attorney he wanted to go to trial.
+He declined plea offers of 3.5 years and later 2.5 years in prison in exchange for a guilty plea.

-On June 29, 2012, Browder's record showed; "the People not ready, request one week; September 28, 2012, the People not ready, request two weeks; November 2, 2012, the People not ready, request one week; December 14, 2012, the People not ready, request one week."
-After 961 days in Rikers, Browder had appeared before eight judges; he later opined, "these guys are just playing with my case".
+In 2012, further adjournments were recorded as prosecutors again reported they were not ready.
+By then, Browder had appeared before eight judges.
+He later said, "These guys are just playing with my case."

 On March 13, 2013, Browder appeared before Bronx judge Patricia DiMango.
-She offered Browder a plea bargain of immediate release for his admission of guilt to two misdemeanors with consideration of time already served.
-Browder refused the offer and was returned to Rikers.
-On May 29, 2013, DiMango freed Browder in anticipation of the dismissal of the charges against him one week hence.
-Bautista had returned to Mexico and could not give testimony against Browder.
+She offered him immediate release if he admitted guilt to two misdemeanors, with time served.
+Browder refused and was returned to Rikers.

-It is currently unclear how long Browder was kept incarcerated after the DA's office realized they could not prove their case at trial.
+On May 29, 2013, prosecutors revealed that Bautista had returned to Mexico and could not testify.
+After failing to contact his brother, they informed DiMango that they were no longer able to proceed and sought dismissal.
+DiMango ordered Browder’s release.
+He left Rikers the following day, and the charges were formally dropped a week later.